quannguyen13/Ecommerce/README.md

 * 5 - cd ../.. ( back to e-com-prt-4 directory )
 * 6 - python manage.py runserver
 * 7 - pip install ...(any missing module if needed)
+* 8 - just register a dummy username and password to test CRUD on templates